Industry / Operations

 Share

-If your jewelry store hasn’t started its holiday hiring yet, it’s time to put up those “help wanted” signs in the shop windows or online, says Micaela Burke of the employment consulting firm Atrium.
+If your jewelry store hasn’t started its holiday hiring yet, it’s time to put up those “help wanted” signs in the shop windows or online, says Micaela Burke of the workforce management and staffing firm Atrium.

 As consumers are looking for businesses that emphasize customer service during the holiday season, Burke says it’s important for jewelry retailers to think through their hiring process—determining which skills you need hires to have and starting the holiday employee search in October (or earlier), so holiday sales can get up and running as smoothly as possible.